 Security of Payment

-The Building and Construction Industry Security of Payment Act 2002 is designed to ensure that you get paid for the work that you do, and that you are protected against non-payment or disputes.
-This legislation provides a framework for resolving payment disputes quickly and efficiently, without the need for expensive legal action.
+The Building and Construction Industry Security of Payment Act 2002 is designed to ensure that you get paid for work completed and are protected against non-payment or disputes.
+Under the Act, you have the right to receive progress payments, have disputes resolved efficiently, suspend work if unpaid, and recover amounts through adjudication or court proceedings.

 Building Product Accreditation and Reporting